 We present a sprinting architecture for chip multiprocessors in datacenters.
 Multiprocessors sprint by activating additional cores and increasing their voltage and frequency.
 Datacenter applications, with their abundant task parallelism, scale across additional cores as they become available.
-We focus on applications built atop the Spark framework, which extends Hadoop for memory caching [46].
-In Figure 1, Spark benchmarks perform $2-7 \times$ better on a sprinting multiprocessor, but dissipates $1.8 \times$ the power.
+We focus on applications built atop the Spark framework, which extends Hadoop for memory caching [Zaharia et al. 2010].
+In Figure 1, Spark benchmarks perform $2-7\times$ better on a sprinting multiprocessor but dissipate $1.8\times$ the power.
 Power produces heat.

 Sprinters require infrastructure to manage heat and power.
-First, the chip multiprocessor's thermal package and heat sink must absorb surplus heat during a sprint [37, 40].
+First, the chip multiprocessor's thermal package and heat sink must absorb surplus heat during a sprint [Raghavan et al. 2012; Shao et al. 2014].
 Second, the datacenter rack must employ batteries to guard against power emergencies caused by a surplus of sprinters on a shared power supply.
 Third, the system must implement management policies that determine which chips sprint.

-2.1 Chip Multiprocessor Support
+2.1.
+Chip Multiprocessor Support

 A chip multiprocessor's maximum power level depends on its thermal package and heat sink.
-Given conventional heat sinks, thermal constraints are the primary determinant of multiprocessor performance, throttling throughput and overriding constraints from power delivery and off-chip bandwidth [29].
-More expensive heat sinks employ phase change materials (PCMs), which increase thermal capacitance, to absorb and dissipate excess heat [38, 40].
+Given conventional heat sinks, thermal constraints are the primary determinant of multiprocessor performance, throttling throughput and overriding constraints from power delivery and off-chip bandwidth [Li et al. 2006].
+More expensive heat sinks employ phase change materials (PCMs), which increase thermal capacitance, to absorb and dissipate excess heat [Raghavan et al. 2013a; Shao et al. 2014].
 The quality of the thermal package, as measured by its thermal capacitance and conductance, determines parameters of the sprinting game.

-The choice of thermal package dictates the maximum duration of a sprint [40].
-Whereas water, air and foam enable sprint durations on the order of seconds [38], PCMs enable durations on the order of minutes if not hours [39, 40, 44].
-Our sprint architecture employs paraffin wax, which is attractive for its high thermal capacitance and tunable melting point when blended with polyolefins [36].
-We estimate a chip with paraffin wax can sprint with durations on the order of 150 seconds.
+The choice of thermal package dictates the maximum duration of a sprint [Shao et al. 2014].
+Whereas water, air, and foam enable sprint durations on the order of seconds [Raghavan et al. 2013a], PCMs enable durations on the order of minutes if not hours [Raghavan et al. 2013b; Volle et al. 2010; Shao et al. 2014].
+Our sprint architecture employs paraffin wax, which is attractive for its high thermal capacitance and tunable melting point when blended with polyolefins [Raghavan 2013].
+We estimate a chip with paraffin wax can sprint with durations on the order of 150s.

 After a sprint, the thermal package must release its heat before the chip can sprint again.
-The average cooling duration, denoted as Δt{cool} , is the time required before the PCM returns to ambient temperature.
-The rate at which the PCM dissipates heat depends on its melting point and the thermal resistance between the material and the ambient [36].
-Both factors can be engineered and, with paraffin wax, we estimate a cooling duration on the order of 300 seconds, twice the sprint's duration.
+The average cooling duration, denoted as $\Delta t{\rm cool}$, is the time required before the PCM returns to ambient temperature.
+The rate at which the PCM dissipates heat depends on its melting point and the thermal resistance between the material and the ambient [Raghavan 2013].
+Both factors can be engineered and, with paraffin wax, we estimate a cooling duration on the order of 300s, twice the sprint's duration.